commercialhaskell/stack/doc/nonstandard_project_init.md

 # Non-standard project initialization

-You may need to configure Stack to work with an existing project that has one or more Cabal files but no Stack project-level configuration file (`stack.yaml`).
+You may need to configure Stack to work with an existing project that has one or more Cabal files but no Stack project-level configuration file (`stack.yaml`, by default).

 ## The `stack init` command